ryanbelke/strapi-next/tutorial/setup.md

 cd components
 touch layout.js
 ```
+Nextjs uses the import Link component to perform the client side routing between pages.
+Link is just a HOC and can accept any html tag that can handle an onClick handler (<a>,<button>,<div> etc.)
 Open the layout.js file and move in the bootstrap CSS import and create a shared header/navbar and footer:
 ```javascript
 import Link from 'next/link'